Skip to main content

 Itemized Tax Deductions to Consider

-There are also some other tax deductions available to you.
+There are also some other tax deductions available to you as part of your high income tax strategies.
 As discussed previously, they fall into several categories.

-Above-the-line deductions reduce your adjusted gross income (AGI), and they are always allowed.
-We’ve covered some of them already, such as IRA and HSA contributions.
+Above-the-line tax deductions reduce your adjusted gross income (AGI), and they are always allowed.
+We’ve covered some of them already, such as IRA and Health Savings Account contributions.

 The most common condition is the standard deduction level.
 Each year the IRS stipulates the standard deduction limit, and you cannot deduct your extra expenses unless they exceed the limit.
 These are your itemized deductions, which are harder for high-income earners to achieve than in past years.